MohSensei/world-language-translator/README.md

 # World Language Translator

-## Introduction
+## Overview

-The **World Language Translator** is a Python-based tool designed for easy language translation and information retrieval.
-Users can identify languages spoken in specific countries, find countries where a particular language is spoken, and translate text between languages.
+The **World Language Translator** is a Python application designed to help users translate text between languages, find the languages spoken in specific countries, and identify countries where a particular language is spoken.
+It features a simple command-line interface that allows easy interaction with the tool.

 ## Features

+- **Translate Text**: Translate text from English into multiple target languages.
-- **Language Lookup by Country**: Find out which languages are spoken in a given country.
+- **Languages by Country**: Find out which languages are spoken in a given country.
-- **Country Lookup by Language**: Discover the countries where a specific language is spoken.
+- **Countries by Language**: Discover the countries where a specific language is spoken.
-- **Text Translation**: Translate phrases from English to a target language.
-- **View All Available Countries and Languages**: List all countries and languages stored in the database.
+- **List Available Languages and Countries**: View all supported languages and countries stored in the database.

+## Project Structure

+- **Abrevs.py**: Handles the mapping of language names to their abbreviations.
+- **Interface.py**: The main script for user interaction, providing a menu-driven interface.
+- **Tree.py**: Contains the logic for translations and language-country lookups.
+- **X2D.py**: Manages the loading of language and country data from Excel files.
+- **countries.py**: A dictionary that maps country codes to full country names.

 ## Installation

 ### Prerequisites

-- Python 3.x
+- **Python 3.x**
-- pip for managing Python packages
+- **pip**: For managing Python packages

-### Steps
+### Steps to Install

 1. **Clone the Repository**: